kwonus/AV-Native-SDK/README.md

 ### What's next?

 The Digital-AV native Framework represents a radical step forward, at the same time as it reaches back to its roots.
 It began in 1995 as a fast & lean KJV search tool for Windows (written in Microsoft C++ and Borland Delphi).
 The modern framework is still fast & lean.
 They say, "The more things change, the more things stay the same."
 This cliche applies here.
 AV-Engine is back!
-Unlike the earlier AVX-Framework, it is natively compiled (this time with platform-portable C++ and platform-portable swift).
+Unlike the earlier AVX-Framework, it is natively compiled (this time with platform-portable C++).
 Once again, the GUI will be walled off from the engine.
 The GUI is still under investigation.
 A Swift implantation on Mac and a Flutter implementation on Windows are being considered.
 A multi-platform Qt C++ is also under consideration.
 Initial implementation as a native web-app behind a hardened reverse-proxy is the most likely first implementation.

 ### Native Modularity *(and almost dependency free)*